schoolofcities/king-street-toronto/analysis/blog_draft_jeffedits.md

 We requested data on intersection-level vehicle movement data from the City of Toronto and traffic tickets from Toronto Police from 2016 to mid-2023.
 Based on this data, we estimate that on average there are X illegal turns and through movements at intersections per month, compared to only Y traffic tickets being handed out.
 At $110 per ticket, this is a massive missed opportunity for revenue for the City that could be achieved with increased enforcement, particularly via automatic enforcement cameras.

---- very simple chart/figure showing average traffic violations vs tickets - stacked bar chart maybe, or a waffle chart (latter might be a bit overkill though)
+FIGURE 1 --- very simple chart/figure showing average traffic violations vs tickets - single item stacked bar chart would be easiest / quite clear - maybe one for 2019 and one for 2023?

 ## Background